Dairy-Free Chocolate Peanut Butter Ice Cream

 overhead view of a spoon taking a bite of Dairy-Free Chocolate Peanut Butter Ice Cream in a bowl

-How to make Dairy-Free Chocolate Peanut Butter Ice Cream
+How to Make Dairy-Free Chocolate Peanut Butter Ice Cream

-Make the Peanut Butter Balls
+Make the Peanut Butter Chunks

-The first thing you need to do is make the frozen peanut butter balls!
+The first thing you need to do is make the frozen peanut butter chunks!
 Everybody knows that the absolute best chocolate peanut butter ice cream has lots of chunks of peanut butter mixed in.

 There have been (many) times that I actually added extra peanut butter balls to store-bought ice cream because there simply wasn’t enough, which is why I prefer homemade ice cream.

 I prefer to use pure peanut butter (not add any sugar to it).
-Simply portion out your desired amount of your favorite peanut butter onto a tray lined with waxed paper.
+Simply portion out the desired amount of your favorite peanut butter onto a tray lined with waxed paper.
 Then freeze it for one hour.

 Overhead view of peanut butter chunks on a baking sheet lined with parchment paper ready to go into the freezer